Please see here for a list of publications.

 The Nature of Clinical Delusions

 When describing mental states with phenomenal content, philosophers often fall back upon a familiar few types: visual and other sensory experiences, pains, itches, emotions, etc. These do a poor job of entirely cataloging our phenomenology.
-A category of experiences that is discussed less often is picked out by the ordinary term "feelings."
+We all experience many other sorts of "feelings."
 Consider the way that your neighborhood feels familiar to you now but did not when you moved in.
 This feeling of familiarity is an example of a cognitive feeling.
-Other examples include the feeling of understanding, the feeling of invincibility, the feeling of puzzlement, or the feeling of confidence.
+Other examples include the feeling of understanding, the feeling of invincibility, the feeling of agency, or the feeling of confidence.
 What sort of role do cognitive feelings play in our cognitive economy?
+What is their epistemic status?
 Are they emotions?
-Do we form beliefs on the basis of feelings, and should we?
+I defend an affective interpretation.
+Cognitive feelings are, in fact, emotions.

 The ordinary concept of belief is likely what Ned Block calls a "mongrel concept": a concept that picks out various dissimilar cognitive states.
 For instance, the ordinary concept of memory denotes a number of very different mental processes, such as working memory, semantic memory, and episodic memory.
 We should expect that theories of belief will become similarly fragmented.
 We also might find a need to posit mental states that are like beliefs in some respects but not others.
 I am interested in investigating proposals for various belief-like attitudes, such as Jonathan Cohen's acceptances, Keith Frankish's superbeliefs, and Tamar Gendler's aliefs.
 I am particularly interested in relating this literature to the psychological literature on dual processing and on implicit attitudes, and in using novel attitudes to explain psychiatric phenomena such as delusions, obsessions, and the placebo effect.
 The account of delusions that I support holds that delusions are acceptances.